Darshan8356/Dynamic-Car-Store-application/README.md

 # Dynamic-Car-Store-application

-The dynamic car store project is a Java application using JSP, Servlets, and JDBC to manage car inventory.
-It enables CRUD operations—add, view, update, and delete cars in a MySQL database.
-Users can enter or modify details like model, brand, and price.
-JSP handles the UI, Servlets manage requests, and JDBC ensures efficient database interaction.
+Dynamic Car Store project is an application built using Java, JSP, Servlets, and JDBC to efficiently manage a car inventory system.
+It allows users to perform CRUD operations (Create, Read, Update, and Delete) on car records stored in a MySQL database.
+Users can add new cars by entering details like model, brand, and price, and can also remove cars or update existing details.
+The application dynamically displays available cars by fetching data from the database, with JSP handling the user interface and Servlets managing requests, all powered by JDBC for seamless database interactions.